You Are Here:

 You've got questions.
 We've got answers.
 From who we are to what we do is listed below in a question and answer format.
-But if after reading these questions and answers, you have more questions, we welcome your email (Debbie@SharpRefinishing.com), call (817.305.0300), or chat!
+But if after reading these questions and answers, you have more questions, we welcome your email (Debbie@SharpRefinishing.com), call (817.305.0300), or chat (see bottom right corner).

-We are a small family-owned-and-operated husband and wife team business, and have been serving the refinishing needs of the Dallas Fort Worth metroplex for over 37 years - since 1980!
-In fact, we are the oldest family-owned-and-operated bathtub refinishing and chip repair company in the Dallas Fort Worth area.
+We are a small family owned-and-operated husband and wife team business, and have been serving the refinishing needs of the Dallas Fort Worth metroplex for almost 40 years - since 1980!
+In fact, we are the oldest family owned-and-operated bathtub refinishing and chip repair company in the Dallas Fort Worth area.

 One of the things that make us different from other refinishing companies is that we are not a franchise.
-We have a vested interest in our business, and since our last name - Sharp - is also part of our company name, we put it on the line day in and day out.
-We refinish nearly every day of the week, all year long, and have for the past 38+ years.
+We have a vested interest in our business, and since our last name - SHARP - is also part of our company name, we put it on the line day in and day out.
+We refinish nearly every day of the week, all year long, and have for almost four decades.

 Just take a look at our long list of satisfied customers.
-In addition to those testimonials, our highly-rated customer reviews at Angie's List have won us the prestigious Super Service Award for over 10 years.
+In addition to those testimonials, our highly-rated customer reviews at Angie's List has won us their prestigious Super Service Award for over 10 years.
 You'll also find 5-star ratings on Google, Yelp, Facebook, and Nextdoor!

 You can buy a brand new bathtub for as little as $350, but you can't replace it for that same $350.
 Why?
 Because houses are built around bathtubs, and the most expensive part of replacing a bathtub is definitely not the cost of the new tub.
 As a matter of fact, most of the expense of replacement is initially hidden.

 What are some of these hidden costs?
-Removal and disposal costs: Can you physically remove the tub yourself, then get it out of the bathroom or through the front door at all, and if you can, how will you dispose of it?
+Removal and disposal: Can you physically remove the tub yourself - get it out of the bathroom and through the front door - and if you can, how will you dispose of it?

-From start to finish, it takes about 6 hours to refinish a bathtub.
+From start to finish, it takes about 5-6 hours to refinish a bathtub.
 The process will dry to the touch in about 12 hours.
 The paper and plastic put up to protect the bathroom from overspray can be removed and the tub re-caulked in as little as 24 hours.
-The bathtub is ready for use 48 hours after refinishing, but will take 30 days to totally 'cure'.
+The bathtub is ready for use 48 hours after refinishing, but will take 30 days to totally 'cure.'